 After taking in the sun at Princess Cays, I headed back to the ship to get in a workout.
 I try to hit the gym on embarkation days, but failed this sailing.
-The gym is located between several of the pools and offers nice views from one side of the ship.
+The gym is located between two of the pools and offers nice views from one side of the ship.
 It is larger than I expected as it just seems to keep going with more and more rooms for classes, as well as handweights, Smith machines, multi-gyms, ellipticals, and treadmills.

-I’ve never done a group workout class on a ship, but at some point I should try or perhaps spend time with a trainer just to see what lines offer in this way.
+I’ve never taken a group workout class on a ship, but at some point I should try or perhaps spend time with a trainer just to see what lines offer in this way.
 Sky Princess’ gym does have a schedule up in the gym, as well as staff there to help and answer questions with no sales pitch of any kind.